damadei/BotServiceStressToolkit/docs/running.md

 * This scenario runs JMeter in a VM with a public IP what can be an option if it's not possible to use a private IP.
 * The port that JMeter spins up should be open in the NSG so that Bot Service (by default port 45678).
 * Take into consideration that currently there's no HTTPS support so traffic will flow open what may be a security issue (HTTPS support is on the roadmap).
+* Specify the public IP or hostname as the callback ip/hostname in the callback URL.

 #### Node.js Bots
 * If your bots are built on Node.js, only the private IP option is supported.